Do you spend your week just trying to get by and you feel something is missing?

-We arrived there where we first met two friendly monks living in Australia who were staying here for a few days.
+We arrived there where we first met two friendly monks living in Australia who were staying there for a few days.
 After talking for a little while, one of them showed us around while explaining the history of this temple.

 The meeting with the smiling Buddhist monk

 We then entered inside of the temple.
-I turned around and that is when I saw the monk of this temple.
-At that moment I knew that I was supposed to come here.
+I turned around and that is when I saw the head monk of this temple.
+At that moment, I knew that I was supposed to come here.
 He was wearing long monk robes with a prayer beads necklace around his neck and had a huge smile on his face.
 Little did I know that he was going to be joking around with us, laughing and explaining lots of useful insight on how to be happy for well over an hour.

 He asked us where we came from and told us about some more information about the temple.
 Then, he stared at us with a smile and asked us “Would you like to learn a few things about Buddhism?”.
 We agreed at once.
 So, he invited us to sit on the seats facing the altar and he sat opposite to the three of us.
 He then started telling us about the five rules to finding inner happiness…